guanliyue/mdsc/README.md

 # MDSC
-This page includes the relevant datasets and code of paper mdsc.
+This page includes the relevant datasets and code of clustering algorithm MDSC.

-The MDSC code will be public after the paper has been peer-reviewed and approved.
+The MDSC code will be public after the paper been peer-reviewed and approved.